RastislavMirek/FlexColorPicker/README.md

 [`GreenSliderControl`](https://github.com/RastislavMirek/FlexColorPicker/blob/master/FlexColorPicker/Classes/Controls/ComponentSliderControls.swift)
 [`BlueSliderControl`](https://github.com/RastislavMirek/FlexColorPicker/blob/master/FlexColorPicker/Classes/Controls/ComponentSliderControls.swift)

-If you want to customize your color picker, you can choose and lay out _color controls_ that you want, set their properties if needed and connect them add them to a _color picker controller_.
+If you want to customize your color picker, you can choose and lay out _color controls_ that you want, set their properties if needed and [connect them by adding them to the same _color picker controller_](#connecting-color-controls).

 ![Working with Color Picker in XCode Storyboard](https://github.com/RastislavMirek/FlexColorPicker/blob/master/GifsAndScreenshots/Working_with_flex_color_picker_from_storyboard.png)

 #### Connecting Color Controls
 In storyboard, lay out _color controls_ and set their classes  in _Identity Inspector_ to classes of controls you want to use.
 Then set controller's class to  `CustomColorPickerViewController`, open its _Connection Inspector_ and connect corresponding outlets the controls.
 The same can be done in code simply by assigning _color controls_ to appropriate properties of `CustomColorPickerViewController`.

 If you cannot subclass `CustomColorPickerViewController` e.g. because your controller is a subclass of another class use `ColorPickerController` instead.
 It can also be used in storyboard as interface builder custom object.
 It has same properties as  `CustomColorPickerViewController` (actually, `CustomColorPickerViewController` is just a convenience wrapper for `ColorPickerController`).
 You can also add  _color controls_ to it via `ColorPickerController.addControl(:)`  so you are not limited to properties.